gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-51-season-final-table
+The group of 8 in the final table starts after the players that are guareenteed a payout.

+If there is 1 player guarenteed the players 2 through 9 are at the final table.

+If there are 2 players guarenteed the players 3 through 10 are at the final table.

+Et cetera.

 ## step-50-season-payouts
 Show the season payouts after the season standings.